Brewers vs. Yankees: Betting Trends, Records ATS, Home/Road Splits

 Brewers Recent Betting Performance

-- In six games as the underdog over the last 10 matchups, the Brewers have posted a mark of 4-2.
+- In six games as the underdog over the last 10 matchups, the Brewers have a record of 4-2.

 - In their last 10 games with an over/under, the Brewers and their opponents have combined to eclipse the total five times.

-- The Brewers' previous 10 games have not had a spread posted by bookmakers.
+- The Brewers' previous 10 matchups have not had a spread posted by sportsbooks.
+The average over/under set by sportsbooks in Milwaukee's past three contests has been 8.5, a run during which the Brewers and their opponents have hit the over every time.

 Brewers Betting Records & Stats